Brexit no-deal 'would hamper UK/EU police co-operation'

-LONDON (Reuters) - British police would have less ability to cooperate on security with their counterparts in the European Union in a no-deal Brexit, a police chiefs’ organization said on Friday.
+LONDON (Reuters) - British police would have less ability to cooperate on security with their counterparts in the European Union in a no-deal Brexit, a police chiefs’ organisation said on Friday.

 “We are ready to use alternative arrangements to the current EU tools and powers, but they are not like-for-like replacements,” said Deputy Assistant Commissioner Richard Martin, the National Police Chiefs’ Council (NPCC) lead for Brexit.